toivoh/fmicrosynth/README.md

 Usage is described below.
 See also [instruction set](instructions.md), [embedding](embedding.md), and [space saving considerations](space-saving.md) (which includes a discussion of phase dithering for improved frequency resolution).

+A short demonstration of the synth can be heard at https://youtu.be/o0-lQ3pMrYY

 Usage
 -----
 The steps to using FMicrosynth are: